Partner With Us

 CMEP cosponsorship can include, but is not limited to, financial cosponsorship, marketing via our weekly e-newsletter and staff support with planning the event.
-If you are intersted in cosponsorship, please fill out this form.
+If you are interested in cosponsorship, please email firstname.lastname@example.org.

 In addition to our 3 campus-wide Zone trainings, CMEP also offers free social justice trainings and workshops to the campus community upon request.
 Request a training by filling out this request form.